Ranasinghe843/yaml_checker/README.md

 1. **Clone the Repository:** Clone this repository to your local machine.

-2. **Install Dependencies:** Make sure you have Python installed on your system.
-Install the required dependencies using the following command:
+2. **Install Dependencies:** Install the required dependencies using the following command:
 ```
 pip install -r requirements.txt
 ```